 However, if there are such areas within your image than these areas could be masked off before contrast is applied.

-- Next with another adjustment layer, split the curve which adds contrast, push the file and see how much it will take before it’s starts to split and band.
+- Next with another adjustment layer move the curve downwards and see how much it will take before it’s starts to split and band.

 By doing this, you should start to feel and understand the tolerances of the image.

 It’s a good idea to keep these Curve layers so you can refer back to them once you’ve started working on the image, just to remind you of the full range of the image.